AdamCarrera/AdamCarrera/README.md

 # I'm Adam, nice to meet you! :smiley:
-- 🔭 I’m currently working on: Python Motion Control
+- 🔭 I’m currently working on: Web Development
-- 🌱 I’m currently learning: Python, C++
+- 🌱 I’m currently learning: JavaScript, HTML, CSS
 - 🤔 I’m looking for help with:
 - 📫 How to reach me: adam.carrera@utdallas.edu